unoplatform/uno/Doc/articles/features/toasts.md

 **Android**
 Currently, from XML, only toast.launch attribute and text elements are supported.
 First text element is converted to Android notification title, and subsequent text elements - to notification text.
 But on Android < 14, new lines within texts are ignored; on newer Android versions, new lines are ignored in first text (title).
+You have to set icon in Android manifest file (on Android, all Notifications are required to have icons).